visual2103/Advenced-Computer-Vision/README.md

 ## Purpose

-The goal of this project is to familiarize myself with image processing techniques and OOP principles, preparing me to work on my thesis.
+The goal of this project is to familiarize myself with image processing techniques and OOP principles, preparing me to work on my Graduation Thesis.